Mgahinga National Park / Uganda/ Mgahinga Gorilla Tracking,

 the next day you hike to the peak.
 You have to bring your own gear.

-Other activities in
+activities in Mgahinga

 GORILLA TRACKING REQUIREMENTS